martimy/clab_yang/docs/tutorial.md

 ### Configure OSPF

-We will use the last technique to configure OSFP.
-The file `opsf_config.yaml` includes basic OSPF configuration that we can use with the command `set --request-file` to configure each router.
+We will use the last technique to configure OSPF.
+The file `ospf_config.yaml` includes basic OSPF configuration that we can use with the command `set --request-file` to configure each router.
 We will need to assign each router a unique router-id, so we can use Go Text template again.
 The router-id values are written in separate variables file (with `_vars` added to the name):

 ```
 updates: